AMID Logo

 • LCL shipping from the USA cuts transportation costs for overseas orders.

-• Manage orders either in the U.S. or from overseas and maintain control over international deliveries, regardless of your location.
+• Manage orders in the U.S. or from overseas and maintain control over international deliveries, regardless of location.

 • The real-time freight calculator works perfectly for e-Commerce and remote shipping